-- A. The name and address of the responsible party receiving the permit; - B. A brief description of the hazardous wastes involved; - C. A brief description of the treatment action and/or other actions authorized by the permit; - D. The name and address of the permitting agency; and - E. The duration and effective dates of the permit. - 6.07 Cessation Orders: The Director may order, via an Immediate Compliance Order or Order to Cease and Desist, the immediate cessation of any Emergency and Short-Term Response Action without process if the Director has reason to believe that the termination of that response action is necessary to protect human health or the environment.
-An order may also be issued if the Director finds that the responsible party has not complied with the terms and conditions of an Emergency Permit or if the imminent hazard has been removed.
+6.07 Cessation Orders: The Director may order, via an Immediate Compliance Order or Order to Cease and Desist, the immediate cessation of any Emergency or Short-Term Response Action without process if the Director has reason to believe that the termination of that response action is necessary to protect human health or the environment.
+An order may also be issued if the Director finds that the Responsible Party has not complied with the terms and conditions of an Emergency Permit, or if the known or suspected Imminent Hazard has been removed.

-- 6.08 Monitoring and Evaluation: In all cases where an Emergency and Short-Term Response Action is initiated, the responsible party must, throughout the implementation of that action, monitor and evaluate the performance, effectiveness and completeness of the action in abating, preventing or eliminating contamination and, more specifically, the imminent hazard.
-The Director may require the submittal of progress reports on a specified schedule throughout the Emergency and Short-Term Response Action. - 6.09 Emergency and Short-Term Response Report: Following the completion of any Emergency and Short-Term Response Action, the responsible party undertaking the action must prepare an Emergency and Short-Term Response Report providing a detailed summary of all investigations and activities taken in response to the release.
-This report must be submitted to the Department within thirty days of completion of the Emergency and Short-Term Response Action.
+- 6.08 Monitoring and Evaluation: In all cases where an Emergency or Short-Term Response Action is initiated, the Responsible Party shall, throughout the implementation of that action, monitor and evaluate the performance, effectiveness and completeness of the action in abating, preventing or eliminating contamination and, more specifically, the Imminent Hazard.
+The Director may require the submittal of progress reports on a specified schedule throughout the Emergency or Short-Term Response Action. - 6.09 Emergency or Short-Term Response Report: Following the completion of any Emergency or Short-Term Response Action, the Responsible Party undertaking the action shall prepare an Emergency or Short-Term Response Report providing a detailed summary of all investigations and activities taken in response to the Release.
+This report shall be submitted to the Department in both hard copy and electronic format (as specified by the Department) within thirty days of completion of the Emergency or Short-Term Response Action.

-The Emergency and Short-Term Response Report must contain, where applicable, at least the following information:
+The Emergency or Short-Term Response Report shall contain, where applicable, at least the following information: